ctrl-z3d/ctrl-z3d/README.md

 <td width="50%" valign="top">

 ### 🌐 Coordinate Surfaces Lab
-Real-time interactive visualization for **EEE241: Electromagnetic Waves & Fields** — turns abstract vector math into something you can actually see and rotate.
+Real-time interactive visualization for **EEE241: Electromagnetic Waves &amp; Fields** — turns abstract vector math into something you can actually see and rotate.
+The same field theory that underlies signal integrity in chip design.

 `JavaScript` `HTML5` `WebGL/Canvas` `EM Theory`